 - You should select courses for both fall and spring semesters.
-Failure to register for spring will result in the assessment of late fees. - You may change your selections as many times as you want prior to the June 29 deadline. - You must assign a priority ranking to each selection. - You may not select more than one section of a course in a semester. - There can be no time overlap of courses in a student's final schedule. - Dual Degree Students may not use WebReg to register for non-law courses.
-Please check with the Law Registrar's Office at (617) 353-3115, or with the Registrar's Office of your secondary program regarding deadlines and procedures for that school's registration. - Students interested in a Supervised Research and Writing Project (Independent Study) must register for the project through the Law Registrar's Office. - Students accepted into a clinical program are advised to not list the program course components with high priority numbers.
+Failure to register for spring will result in the assessment of late fees. - You may change your selections as many times as you want prior to the June 6 deadline. - You must assign a priority ranking to each selection. - You may not select more than one section of a course in a semester. - There can be no time overlap of courses in a student's final class schedule. - Dual Degree Students may not use WebReg to register for non-law courses.
+Please check with the Registrar's Office of your secondary program regarding deadlines and procedures for that school's registration. - Students interested in a Supervised Research and Writing Project (Independent Study) must register for the project through the Law Registrar's Office. - Students accepted into a clinical program are advised to not list the program course components with high priority numbers.
 However, if you are required to take Evidence or Criminal Procedure concurrently you should assign a high priority to those courses.
-Students must be sure to select all components of their clinical program. - Students accepted into an Externship or Semester in Practice are advised to not list the program components with high priority numbers.
+Students must be sure to select all components of their clinical program.
+Admission to a clinic does not guarantee space in your preferred section. - Students accepted into an Externship are advised to not list the program components with high priority numbers.
 Register for both the fieldwork and corresponding seminar course or academic component.
-Any adjustments to the fieldwork credits can be made as necessary. - Remember, the courses you select are run through the lottery process after Monday, June 29 and that a confirmation of which courses you are officially registered for will be mailed to you in early July.
-You may also confirm your official registration through the Student Link after July 7.
+Any adjustments to the fieldwork credits can be made as necessary during add/drop. - Remember, the courses you select are run through the lottery process after Monday, June 6 and that a confirmation of which courses you are officially registered for will be mailed to you in early July.
+You may also confirm your official registration through the Student Link after June 20.
 (The fall course lottery and spring course lottery will be run separately.)